rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/HostUpdateInput.md

   - Supported in v9.0+
       A Boolean that specifies whether the host refresh is paused or not.
 - mssqlSddCertificateId: System.String
-  - Supported in v9.3
-      Certificate ID corresponding to the public key certificate of the CA that signed the SQL server certificate.
-This will be used to validate identity of the SQL server host when using Sensitive Data Discovery.
+  - Supported in v9.3.
+The certificate ID is the identifier associated with the public key certificate issued by the Certificate Authority (CA) that signed the SQL Server certificate.
+This ID is used to validate the identity of the SQL Server host during Sensitive Data Discovery.
 - hostVfdEnabled: HostVfdInstallConfig
   - Supported in v5.0+
 - mssqlCbtEnabled: MssqlCbtStatusType